pantheon-systems/gift-of-open-source/README.md

 ## Acknowledgements

-Shout out to Hacktoberfest 2021 for inspiring thGift of Open Source project.
+Shout out to Hacktoberfest 2021 for inspiring the Gift of Open Source project.